nicolaslechenic/challenge/levelbonus/README.md

 ruby crazy_cars.rb -d
 ```

-*I tried to do something that can display the message in less than a minute and my focus was really not about reusable or beautiful code*
+*I tried to do something that can display the message in less than a minute :rocket: and my focus was really not about reusable or beautiful code*

+:warning: *Do not drive too fast !*

 By the way, I heard about a free drink ?!
 If it's true, I'd be happy to meet you in March ?!